 The Field Practicum Experience is only required if you have a BSW degree.
 Describe all of your BSW field practicum experiences.
-Include your name and Applicant Number, and use the following headings to organize your response.

-- Name of Organization - Dates in Placement - Practicum Instructor's Name, Work Title/Position and Degree Held - Briefly outline your assignments in this Practicum questions.
-The following essay questions form a critical part of the application, and will be a determining factor in the selection process.
-While answers should be fully developed, please limit the length of responses to 500 words per question.
-Please type in a standard 12-point font.
+Include your name and Applicant Number, and use the following headings to organize your response. - Name of Organization - Dates in Placement - Practicum Instructor's Name, Work Title/Position and Degree Held - Briefly outline your assignments in this Practicum 5.
+MSW-ITR Personal Statement questions.
+The following essay questions form a critical part of the application and will be a determining factor in the selection process.
+While answers should be fully developed, please limit the length of responses to 400 words per question.
+Use separate pages for each question and include your name on each page: Use separate pages for each question and include your name on each page: - i.

-5. MSW-ITR Written Statement

-Use separate pages for each question and include your name on each page:

-- i.
 What experiences motivated you to seek entry to this program? - ii.
 What knowledge and experience do you currently have that are relevant to this program? - iii.
 Describe how you believe an MSW in Indigenous Trauma and Resiliency will assist you in meeting the existing needs in your community. - iv.
 Describe your personal coping strategies in dealing with personal or professional stress. - v.
 Identify one thing you are most excited about learning.